Milo Greene (album)

 Milo Greene is the debut studio album by Los Angeles–based band Milo Greene.
-It was released on July 17, 2012 and peaked at number 1 on the US Billboard Heatseekers Albums and number 115 on the Billboard 200 albums chart.
+It was released on July 17, 2012 and peaked at number one on the US Billboard Heatseekers Albums chart and number 115 on the Billboard 200 albums chart.

 Background and recording

 The band recorded Milo Greene in California and at Bear Creek Studios in Seattle.
 The lead vocals, guitars, bass, and banjo parts were shared by band members Robbie Arnett, Marlana Sheetz, Andrew Heringer and Graham Fink.
 The group's fifth member, Curtis Marrero, played drums.
 Album closer "Autumn Tree" was the first song the band wrote.
 Arnett explained that at the time, "we were still in our other bands, and Andrew was living up in Sacramento, and I was in L.A., and I had sent him some lyrics, and said 'why don’t we try to experiment.
 I'll send you lyrics, and see if you can put some melodies over it.'
 He sent that back, so we started going back and forth with melodies, and that’s kind of how that one happened."
 Fink noted that creating songs for the album was "definitely a collaborative process" in which any number of band members would start an idea for a given song.
 Several brief interludes and instrumentals were included on the album, Arnett said, "because we wanted it to flow together like a film."
 One of these tracks, "Moddison", was named after a Sacramento street where Heringer lived.
 A music video for lead single "1957", also named after an address, premiered in advance of the album's July 2012 release.